kunhwiko/concepts/systems/network-and-security/networks-part-1.md

 ##### Virtual Local Area Network (VLAN)
 ```
 Problem Statement
-  a) Before virtualization, isolated switches were required for each and every network that needed to be isolated.
+  * Before virtualization, isolated switches were required for each and every network that needed to be isolated.

 Solution
-  a) Switches can be logically separated through virtualization.
-     Ports on a switch can be grouped into isolated "mini-switches".
+  * Switches can be logically separated through virtualization.
+Ports on a switch can be grouped into isolated
+    "mini-switches".
-  b) VLANs allow a single physical switch to be split into multiple virtual switches.
+  * VLANs allow a single physical switch to be split into multiple virtual switches.
+VLANs allow a single virtual switch
-     VLANs allow a single virtual switch to be extended across other physical switches.
+    to be extended across other physical switches.
 ```

 ##### Trunk Ports
 ```
 Problem Statement
-  a) Assume that VLAN 1 and VLAN 2 are extended across the same 2 physical switches.
+  * Assume that VLAN 1 and VLAN 2 are extended across the same 2 physical switches.
+This would normally require 2 wire
-     This would normally require 2 wire connections, one between ports for VLAN 1 and another between ports for VLAN 2.
+    connections, one between ports for VLAN 1 and another between ports for VLAN 2.
+With more VLANs across physical
-     With more VLANs across physical switches, this becomes difficult to scale.
+    switches, this becomes difficult to scale.

 Solution
-  a) Trunk ports allow data to flow from multiple VLANs in a single physical wire.
+  * Trunk ports allow data to flow from multiple VLANs in a single physical wire.
-  b) When data flows into a single wire, it becomes difficult to know which VLAN the data is intended for.
+  * When data flows into a single wire, it becomes difficult to know which VLAN the data is intended for.
+"VLAN tags"
-     "VLAN tags" are added on top of existing L2 and L3 headers to distinguish which VLAN the packet is intended for.
+    are added on top of existing L2 and L3 headers to distinguish which VLAN the packet is intended for.
-     VLAN tags follow IEEE 820.1Q standards.

 Access Ports
-  a) Links that carry data just for a single VLAN.
+  * Links that carry data just for a single VLAN.
-  b) When data flows into access ports, the network knows that the data is intended for a single VLAN.
+  * When data flows into access ports, the network knows that the data is intended for a single VLAN.

 Native VLAN
-  a) If a packet goes through a trunk port but does not have a VLAN tag, it will be sent to the Native VLAN as a default.
+  * If a packet goes through a trunk port but does not have a VLAN tag, it will be sent to the Native VLAN as a default.
-  b) When sending a packet through a trunk port, the packet does not need a VLAN tag if the packet is already intended for the Native VLAN.
+    This means that when sending a packet through a trunk port, the packet does not need a VLAN tag if the packet is
+    already intended for the Native VLAN.

 More info here: https://www.youtube.com/watch?v=MmwF1oHOvmg
 ```